 5. Don’t Be Afraid to Ask for Help.

-And if your goal is really something so important to you that you’re willing to make the effort outlined above to achieve it, share your goal with the people in your life that matter most.
-During tough times, they can be there to encourage you to struggle through, and just opening up to them about why your goal is important to you and why you’re determined to achieve it will make you more accountable to the person who should really matter most to you—yourself!
+And if your goal is really something so important to you that you’re willing to make the effort outlined above to achieve it, go ahead and share your goal with the people in your life that matter most.
+During tough times, they can be there to encourage you to struggle through, and just opening up to them about why your goal is important to you and why you’re determined to achieve it will make you more accountable to the person who’ll have the greatest impact on your success—yourself!